 Children make a good start to the Early Years Foundation Stage.
 By the end of Year 6 pupils achieve well and from their starting points pupils make particularly good progress in mathematics where standards are high.

 Chilham St. Mary’s currently accepts up to 15 children per year group.
 The school consists of four classes called the Wrens, Herons, Martins and Peacocks.
 The Wrens are our youngest – made up of 15 Reception aged children.
 Years 1 and 2 are The Herons; Years 3 and 4 are The Martins and Years 5 and 6 are the Peacocks.
+Years 1 and 2 are taught separately in the mornings for Literacy and Mathematics.

-As at May 15th, 2013 we have places in Years 2, 3, 4 and 5 with 95 pupils on roll.
-If you are interested in your child joining us, please contact Melanie Woodland on 01227 730442 to make an appointment or e-mail us at firstname.lastname@example.org
+If you are interested in your child joining us, please contact Melanie Woodland on 01227 730442 to make an appointment or e-mail us at email@example.com

 Please visit the following website for further details regarding the 2014 intake process.